yefryf/flask-demo/README.md

 First, `git clone` this repository, or simple copy the file `app.py`.

 This is a demonstration web server written in Flask (Python).
-To compile Python code, we can use the c official image, or install Python packages in any of the official base images.
+To compile Python code, we can use the official image, or install Python packages in any of the official base images.

-The entire code is in a single source file (`app.py`), and should be compiled like this:
+The entire code is in a single source file (`app.py`), and should be executed like this:

 ```
 python app.py
 ```
 The port exported by the application is 80

 ## Test the application